Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic: Off-Broadway

 In late 2015 during the very beginning of the performances, Tilted Windmills Theatricals under the direction of Tony-nominated producer David Carpenter decided to option the play from Matt Cox and ultimately produce Puffs as a commercial production at the off-Broadway Elektra Theater.
 The costumes were designed by Madeleine Bundy, the set and props were designed by Bundy and Liz Blessing, lighting was designed by Michelle Kelleher, sound was designed by Cox himself, and the production included original music by Brian (Hoes) Metolius.The cast remained the same except for Maltby, who was replaced by James Fouhey.
 The production also gained two swings, Jake Keefe and Anna Dart.

-In May of 2017, the building which the Elektra was in was condemned and the production was given three months to find a new home.
+In May 2017, the building which the Elektra was in was condemned and the production was given three months to find a new home.
 David Carpenter ultimately decided to transfer the production to the preeminent off-Broadway theatre complex New World Stages for an open-ended run on their Stage 5.
 The show transferred to the theater on July 17, 2017, with the same cast, designs, and direction from the Elektra, with the exception of Blessing, leaving Bundy in charge of scenic, costume, and prop design.
 The production ran until August 18, 2019.
 Puffs broke every record at Stage 5 including, highest single day sales, highest advance, highest weekly sales and longest tenant in the theatre.

 In late May 2018, Fathom Events announced that they would be broadcasting a live filming of Puffs live in theaters around the world for two nights.
 The recording was later uploaded to BroadwayHD, iTunes, Amazon and Google Play.

 Subsequent productions

 In April 2019, Puffs announced a new production at The Entertainment Quarter in Sydney, Australia.
 Lauren McKenna directed and also played Leanne.
-The Sydney show included re-worked designs by Bundy, Goldman, Cox, and Hoes.
+The Sydney show included re-worked designs by Bundy, Goldman, Cox, and Metolius.
 It opened on May 17 and included G-rated Saturday and Sunday matinees.
+It closed on June 30, 2019.

 The Canadian premier of Puffs opened on June 7, 2019, at The Lower Ossington Theatre in Toronto, Canada, directed by Seanna Kennedy, stage-managed by Alyssa Obrigewitsch, and produced by Joseph Patrick.
 It featured set design by Michael Nicholas Galloro, costume design by Rachelle Bradley, and lighting design by Mikael Kangas.
 It closed on August 4, 2019.

 A Mexican version is scheduled to open in 2022 in Saltillo, Mexico, by Cuarta Pared Teatro as the first version to be performed in Latin America.